- Examine ADCP activity of your therapeutic antibody with iQ’s antibody-dependent cellular phagocytosis (ADCP) assays

 - Fc receptor polymorphism– the FcgRIIa and FcgRIIIa have polymorphisms that have been linked with clinical outcome.
 Here, alleles that are associated with the high-affinity receptors bind antibodies stronger, resulting in better effector function.

 At iQ, we can perform ADCP assays with a reporter cell line or primary cells.
-In the reporter cell assay, a modified Jurkat cell line expressing the high-affinity form of FcgRIIa (H-131) expresses luciferase upon engagement of the receptor with the antibody.
+In the reporter cell assay, a modified Jurkat reporter cell line expressing the high-affinity form of FcgRIIa (H-131) expresses luciferase upon engagement of the receptor with the antibody.
 Expression of luciferase can be detected with a luminometer after addition of a substrate.
 With this assay, we are not measuring phagocytosis of any cells, but the engagement and activation of the Fc receptor that is responsible for this process.
-However, this is a high throughput assay that can be used to screen molecules much more quickly than assays that employ primary cells.
+However, this is a high throughput and reproducible assay that can be used to screen molecules much more quickly than assays that employ primary cells.
 See Figure 1 for an example of our ADCP assays using a reporter cell line.

 With our extensive knowledge of factors that influence ADCP and our flexible readouts for ADCP, iQ can help you design the right experiments to determine the ADCP potential of your therapeutic antibodies.